Leadership

 Mike Bloomberg, a successful businessman, politician, and philanthropist is the world’s top source of information on business and finance.
 Read this article to know all you need to know about Mike Bloomberg.

 Michael Rubens Bloomberg, an American businessman, politician, philanthropist, and author, was born on February 14, 1942.
-He is the co-founder, CEO, and the main owner of Bloomberg L.P.
-He ran for the Democratic presidential nomination for the 2020 election while serving as mayor of New York City from 2002 to 2013.
+He is the co-founder, CEO, and the main owner of Bloomberg L.P. and ran for the Democratic presidential nomination for the 2020 election while serving as mayor of New York City from 2002 to 2013.

 Bloomberg is the world’s top source for information on business and finance.
 Which connects the world’s decision-makers to reliable information about the financial markets through the power of technology, enabling them to take quicker, more informed decisions.
 Read this article to know everything you need to know about Mike Bloomberg.